-Most voters who otherwise consider themselves intelligent enough to know about “second and nth order effects” vote blindly, usually not even understanding what each office on the ballot does (including mayor, president, etc).
+Most voters who otherwise consider themselves intelligent enough to know about “second order and nth order effects” vote blindly, usually not even understanding what each office on the ballot does (including mayor, president, etc).
 Their general approach to politics and government is the same, at best.

 So our largest problems remain unsolved.

 But if we know that the devil’s in the details, and that a key to understanding why we are bedeviled is in the detail of government and law, why don’t we5 gather the exorcists and charge boldly forth?
 Why not learn the detail, find the bad policies, strategize, organize, and exorcize?

 Well, the devil didn’t get this far by being dumb.
 He knows that we know that he lives in the details, and he has taken appropriate—and so far very successful!—defensive measures.

 “The greatest trick the Devil ever pulled was convincing the world that he doesn’t exist.”

 If your opponent doesn’t think you’re there, they won’t set up defenses to counter you.
 If you can stay invisible, you can be left alone to wreak what you please.
 The best battles are often those not fought, etc.

 In the case of the government, the devil just makes the details soul-crushingly boring.
 Humans can tolerate a lot, but for many of us extended boredom is a cardinal sin, not to mention counter to our nature as social, productive, and novelty-seeking creatures.

 His Most Infernalness’s goal is to provoke the thought, “It’s not worth looking into.”6